 Ville joined Watsi on May 19th, 2014.
-Six years ago, Ville became the 187th member to automatically support a new Watsi patient every month.
-Since then, 5,524 more people have become monthly donors!
-Ville's most recent donation traveled 8,200 miles to support Adere, a teenager from Ethiopia, to fund bladder surgery.
+Nine years ago, Ville joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ville's most recent donation traveled 4,300 miles to support Allan, a cheerful eight-year-old from Kenya, for leg surgery.